|Product / Service||YMCA VICTORIA HEALTH SERVICES AND FACILITIES|

 |Nick Rieve||Treehouse Studios||Director|

-The YMCA believes in ‘health through happiness’, so we created a manifestation of this brand purpose: a new type of exercise equipment that uses a child’s weight as exercise weight, allowing a parent’s workout to power their children’s play.
+The YMCA believes in ‘health through happiness’, so we created a manifestation of this brand purpose: a new type of exercise equipment that uses a child’s weight as exercise weight, allowing a parent’s workout to power their child’s play.
 The 3 machines include the Pec-A-Boo; a machine fly that works as a baby bouncer, the Row-Row-Row-Machine; a row machine that powers a child’s ride-on dolphin, and the Pull-Upsy-Daisy; a pull-up platform that works as a seesaw for the child.
-The Playnasium enabled the YMCA to encourage healthy behaviours in time poor parents whilst directly driving registrations to their services.
-Holding Playnasium events in targeted communities gave people a live experience of the YMCA’s commitment to building healthier, happier communities whilst driving increased registrations to their services in that area.
+Installing these branded machines in public playgrounds allowed time poor parents to get exercise and role model healthy behaviour in front of their child.
+Holding Playnasium events in targeted communities raised awareness of the YMCA’s commitment to building healthier, happier communities whilst driving increased registrations to their services in that area.

 The YMCA Playnasium has been installed in 21 key locations across the state of Victoria, establishing the YMCA’s role as a key health brand in Australia.
 The launch of the equipment received over 10 million PR impressions.
 Over 40,000 parents have exercised with a YMCA Playnasium so far.
 Families spent an average of 37 minutes exercising on the Playnasium – twice the minimum recommended daily amount.
 Tracking studies showed that 87% of this audience had changed their perception of the YMCA as a health organisation and 73% said they would take up regular exercise with their children as a direct result.
 As an ancillary result, registrations for YMCA services in these areas rose by 27%.
 International roll out will begin in the United States in October 2017.

-To help role model healthier behaviours in children our campaign targeted the root cause; parents.
-We identified time as one of the key obstacles for this audience; parents of young children find it hard to get to the gym, and when they do they rarely take their children.
-We needed to design a solution that would enable children to see their parents exercising, and as a secondary objective, associate that activity with the YMCA brand.
+We targeted a group that the YMCA has had difficulty recruiting in the past, and who are largely ignored by most sports brands, parents.
+We identified time as one of the key obstacles for this audience; parents of young children find it hard to get to the gym.
+We needed to create a direct solution that would get parents exercising with their kids and as a secondary objective, associate that activity with the YMCA brand.
 Our budget meant we had to be smart about the media we used, so we strategically relied on word of mouth for greater amplification.
 It was important that our communication reached communities at a grass-roots level.
-Furthermore, given the YMCA’s rich brand history of innovation in exercise (including the invention of basketball and volleyball), it was a logical conclusion that, instead of simply writing a brand manifesto, we should design them a manifestation.
+Furthermore, given the YMCA’s rich brand history of innovation in exercise (including the invention of basketball and volleyball), it was a logical conclusion that any recruitment tool should be a manifestation of their brand philosophy.